 In essence, managing up is the art of making your bosses job easier, so that you are seen as being valuable to them.
-Its why so many firms have middle managers who have clearly been promoted above their ability, they may not have the skills to do the job, but they were very good at managing up!
+Its why so many firms have middle managers (and sometimes senior leaders) who have clearly been promoted above their ability, they may not have the skills to do the job, but they were very good at managing up!
 If you want to grow in your current firm, you need to develop those traits too.

 What is your managers personal style?

 If you are working for a micro-manager, then you are going to have to respond in a way that is aligned to their way of working.
 You are going to have to ignore the big picture, and focus on small tactical details, that really don’t matter that much, but are important to your boss.
 Likewise, if you work for a big picture, strategic boss, you are going to drive them crazy if you keep wanting to discuss point number 4 on page 72.
 They don’t care so much about the specifics as long as the goal is delivered.

 It is important that you work out exactly what your boss expects and deliver accordingly.
 Are they big picture or small details?
 Are they the type to want to check in every hour, or once a month for a progress update?
 Do they make quick decisions, or do they want to spend 6 months gathering more data?
 Are they calm under pressure, or do they panic and start to blame people?
 Do they prefer to communicate via email or face to face?